-For a complete cosmetic surgery face lift procedure, recovery time ranges from about 7-14 days and slightly longer if additional procedures were performed.
+For a complete face lift procedure, recovery time ranges from about 7-14 days and slightly longer if additional procedures were performed.
 You will experience some swelling and bruising, which can spread to the eyes, making them look as if you have black eyes.

 A bandage is used for 1-2 days and a neck strap can then be used also.
 This can be alleviated with painkillers and ice packs.
 Most patients return to full activity within three weeks.